 Many parents of young girls are a little trepidatious about dance recitals: long days watching lots of semi-skilled girls try their best at doing moves they’ve been working on for weeks.
 Good news for this video: these girls are not semi-skilled and you’ll definitely enjoy their dance.

 Irish dancing derived from ancient Celtic and Druid dance rituals over 1,000 years ago.
+It has been practiced in Ireland since at least the 16th century, and is thought to be a combination of traditional Irish, Scottish, and English dance styles.
 It is characteristic for maintaining a stiff upper body with intricate footwork.
 These four girls use a slightly more modern flair but their moves are still beautifully Irish dance.